Nuclear power in the United States: Historical use of Native land in nuclear energy

 Nuclear Energy in the United States has greatly affected Native Americans due to the large amount of mining for uranium, and disposal of nuclear waste done on Native lands over the past century.
-Environmental Sociologists Chad L. Smith and Gregory Hooks have deemed these areas and tribal lands as a whole “sacrifice zones”, due to the prevalence of mishandled nuclear materials.
-Uranium as a resource has largely been located in the southwestern USA, and large amounts have been found on Native lands, with the estimates being anywhere from 25% to 65% of Uranium being located on Native land.
-Due to this many mines have been placed on Native land and have been abandoned without proper closing of these mines.
+Environmental Sociologists Chad L. Smith and Gregory Hooks have deemed these areas and tribal lands as a whole "sacrifice zones", due to the prevalence of mishandled nuclear materials.
+Uranium as a resource has largely been located in the southwestern US, and large amounts have been found on Native lands, with the estimates between 25% and 65% of Uranium being located on Native land.
+Due to this, many mines were placed on Native land and were abandoned without proper closing of these mines.
 Some of these mines have led to large amounts of pollution on Native land which has contaminated the water and ground.
 This has led to a large uptick in cancer cases.
-On the Navajo reservation in particular, there has been three separate cleanup efforts done by the EPA, all unsuccessful.
+On the Navajo reservation in particular, there have been three separate cleanup efforts by the EPA, all unsuccessful.

 Nuclear waste has been an issue that Native Americans have had to deal with for decades ranging from improper disposal of waste during active mining to the government trying and succeeding to place waste disposal sites on various native lands.
-In 1986 the US government tried to put a permanent nuclear waste repository on the White Earth Reservation, but the Anishinaabe people who lived there commissioned the Minnesota legislature to prevent it, which worked.
+In 1986, the US government tried to put a permanent nuclear waste repository on the White Earth Reservation, but the Anishinaabe people who lived there commissioned the Minnesota legislature to prevent it, which worked.
 However, because there was no permanent place found, the government placed a temporary facility on Yucca Mountain to contain the waste.
-Yucca Mountain is also on Native Land and is considered a sacred site that the government did not have consent to place nuclear waste on.
-Yucca Mountain still houses this temporary facility to this day and is being debated over if it should become a permanent facility.
+Yucca Mountain is also on Native Land and is considered a sacred site that the government did not have consent on which to place nuclear waste.
+Yucca Mountain houses this temporary facility to this day and is being debated over if it should become a permanent facility.